MisterDA/love-release/README.md

   - use [icoutils](http://www.nongnu.org/icoutils/) to create the icon,
   - then [Wine](http://www.winehq.org/) and [Resource Hacker](http://www.angusj.com/resourcehacker/) to set the icon.
     This last step can be automatically done, assuming Wine is installed.

-If you want to add icons in the debian package, open it and put the icons in `/usr/share/icons/hicolor/YYxYY/apps/`, where YY is the width of the icon.
-You also have to edit  the  line  `Icon=love`  in `/usr/share/applications/yourgame.desktop`  to  match  the  icon's  name.
-See [developer.gnome.org](https://developer.gnome.org/integration-guide/stable/basic-integration.html.en) for more informations.

 ### SEE ALSO
 [https://www.love2d.org](https://www.love2d.org)